 - The Geiger Education and Travel Scholarship supports full-time teachers and administrators in schools on Maine’s year-round, unbridged islands through funding for off-island professional development and experiential learning opportunities. — Teachers may learn more and click here to apply.

 Maine Island Scholarship

 Check back in Late Fall 2019 for the application!

 The Maine Island Scholarship supports high-achieving island students, including non-traditional students, who are pursuing post-secondary education and have a demonstrated financial need.
 Applicants should demonstrate a high level of commitment to their academics, extracurriculars, communities, and development as leaders.
 This is a competitive scholarship—not all applicants who apply will receive an award.
 Five scholarships are available: submit one application, and you will be considered for the following:

 - Sweet Scholarship — One scholarship awarded to the top scoring applicant entering their freshman year.
 This is a $2,500 award, renewable for up to four years.

 - Maine Island Scholarships — Awarded to the top scoring applicants as a one-time $1,500 award.
 Students may apply for this award each year of their post-secondary education, up to four years.
 Four (4) scholarships available.

-  - Otter Island Scholarship — Awarded as a one-time award to the top scoring applicant attending one of the following schools: Connecticut College, Colorado College, Duke University, Texas Christian University, University of Utah, and Vanderbilt University.
+- Otter Island Scholarship — $1,000 renewable award to the top scoring applicant attending one of the following schools: Connecticut College, Colorado College, Duke University, Texas Christian University, University of Utah, and Vanderbilt University.